This document was officially adopted by the CouchDB PMC as of 31 July 2014.

 Typically, CouchDB uses the Review-Then-Commit (RTC) model of code collaboration.
 RTC allows work to proceed on separate feature or bugfix branches, and requires at least one other developer to review and approve the changes before they are committed to a release branch.
 A release branch is any branch that a release might be prepared from, such as

 1.6.x, and so on.
-Notifications of these changes are sent to the commits mailing list.
+Notifications of these changes are sent to the commits mailing list, with GitHub discussion appearing on the notifications mailing list.
 It is expected that the rest of the community is regularly reviewing these changes.

 All vetoes must be justified and vetoes without justification are null and void.
 The validity of the justification can be challenged and the outcome is decided with a vote.
 If the justification is valid, a veto cannot be overruled and stands until withdrawn by the caster.
 If you disagree with a veto, you must lobby the person casting the veto to withdraw their veto.
 If a veto is not withdrawn, the commit must be reverted in a timely manner.

 Here's how a veto might lead to a code revert: